 Here's What Bill Ackman Is Buying

-Today let's look at investing giant Bill Ackman, who founded Pershing Square Capital Management in 2003.
+Bill Ackman founded Pershing Square Capital Management in 2003.
 An investor with roots in real estate, Ackman is an activist, often advocating strongly for big changes at companies in which he has invested heavily.
-Soon after Ackman invested in the Fortune Brands conglomerate, for example, the company began looking to spin off various divisions -- which it has now done, breaking up into the alcohol-focused Beam and Fortune Brands Home & Security (NAS: FBHS) .
+Soon after Ackman invested in the Fortune Brands conglomerate, for example, the company began looking to spin off various divisions -- which it has now done, breaking up into the alcohol-focused Beam (NYS: BEAM) and Fortune Brands Home & Security (NYS: FBHS) .